OulinG138/My-Notes---digitalgarden/src/site/notes/Home Page.md

 Welcome to the home page, where most of the CS related notes are collected.
 There are also some other types of notes you can take a look at, and if you need, you can continue to search in the search box.

 - &#8592; Tap the icon with three horizontal bars in the upper left corner to see the list of files.
-- &#8594; You should see "On this page" on the left.
+- &#8594; You should see "On this page" on your right.
 If you don't, then decrease your page size.

 &nbsp;